Ex-UCLA Coach Pleads Guilty to Accepting $200K in Bribes

 They include “Desperate Housewives” star Felicity Huffman, who admitted to paying $15,000 to have someone rig her daughter’s SAT score.

-“Full House” actor Lori Loughlin and her fashion designer husband, Mossimo Giannulli, have pleaded guilty to paying half a million dollars to get their daughters into the University of Southern California.
+"Full House" actress Lori Loughlin and her fashion designer husband, Mossimo Giannulli, have pleaded guilty to paying half a million dollars to get their daughters into the University of Southern California.

 The famous couple is scheduled to be sentenced in August.
 If the judge accepts their plea deals, Loughlin will be sentenced to two months behind bars and Giannulli will get five months.